En småstad vid seklets början

-En småstad vid seklets början ("A Small Town at the Beginning of the Century") was the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1966.
+En småstad vid seklets början ("A Small Town at the Beginning of the Century") is the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1966.
 The radio version was called En jul för 50 år sedan (A Christmas 50 Years Ago).

 Plot

 The story is set during the 1910s in a port town in central Sweden.